i5heu/ouroboros-kv/README.md

 A key-value (read hash-data) store implementation in Go that provides advanced data processing features including chunking, erasure coding, encryption, compression, and hierarchical parent-child relationships between keys.

+Scope: This project is part of the [OuroborosDB](https://github.com/i5heu/ouroboros-db), it does not handle networking or anything distributed, only local storage.

 ## Features

 - **CRUD Operations**: Complete Create, Read, Update, Delete functionality